 We are recording and storing astronomical amounts of data.
 Data that could help us make better decisions, allocate resources in socially and environmentally optimal ways and help coordinate our collective actions.
 For that to happen we need to gain collective control over who collects, accesses and uses data about us.
 I research new data governance models, as a Mozilla Fellow, working on data trusts.
-In addition, I advice Social Observatory on data commons and work with health data startup CoverUS on the creation of a data sharing & consent protocol.
-I co-founded Global Center for the Digital Commons to further this work, as part of District Commons, a nonprofit focussed on experimenting with commons-based approaches to human sustainability and social systems.
+In addition.
+I founded the Digital Commoners network to further this work and foster collaborations between practioners, academics, technologists, lawyers, communities and other working to create and protect digital commons.

 Faced with the threat of mass extinction, a warming globe and rising inequality, we cannot afford to merely fight symptoms, but have to instead radically rethink the economic and social systems that produce them.
 I founded Radical Engineers to provide radical organisations with the technical resources they need to be effective.